AstatePNG/Instant-Weather/README.md

 # Instant-Weather

 ## Description
 This is a project, done by HAMON Elsa, MEKHELEF Louisa and RAGOT Alexis, for classes during the year 2024-2025.
-The project implements a **web weather application**, allowing a user on a mobile or computer to search, using the postcode of his city, the weather information of the day, as well as the forecast for the next 7 days if desired.
+The project implements a **web weather application**.
+It allows a user on a mobile or computer to search, using the postcode of his city, the forecast of the day, as well as the forecast for the next 7 days if desired.

 ## Functionalities